 The nightlife in Palm Springs can be hot, just like the temps, or laid back and cool like a dessert evening.
 Check out the vibes of these four chic and upscale venues to have a good time once the sun has set:

 Pure and simple, Chi-Chi is outright beautiful.
 The white walls and décor sparkle with touches of copper, gold, and silver.
 Though the interior is sedate, the ambiance is lively.
 Those who like to imbibe outdoors can sip their beverages beside a quaint little pool under the desert sky.

 Stunning sunsets and majestic mountain views overlooking a million-dollar fairway aren't hard to take at Escena Lounge & Grill.
 The architecture of the building is sprawling; the décor, grand; and the ambiance, gracious.
 Sit at the circular bar with a delicious cocktail while listening to the water flowing in the pond below.

-Melvyn's is where Frank Sinatra would hang out when in Palm Springs and still has the rat pack vibe to it.
+Melvyn's is where Frank Sinatra would hang out when in Palm Springs and the venue still has the rat pack vibe to it.
 The place is filled nearly every night with the dulcet tones of local musicians.
 Opulent chandeliers still give the joint the feeling of the sexy 60s.

 Palm Springs can be defined by its many golf courses.
 Check out these four events that would be great to attend:

 Every January, the best golfers in the world descend on Palm Springs for four days for the American Express PGA Tour.
 Prime ticket holders don't sit on the sidelines but have seating that gets them close to the green and are privy to food and drinks alongside pre and post-live concerts.